smartsdk/guided-tour/docs/introduction.md

 * Use Cloudino or SmartSpot to measure air pollution;
 * Use ContextBroker to collect air pollution data;
 * Use QuantumLeap to store historical data and create dashboards;
-* Use xxx to notify citizens about pollution alerts;
 * Use SmartSpot to let all nearby Android users know about the air quality dashboard.

 What is also very nice, is that SmartSDK provides many recipes to deploy a basic platform offering all the above features!

-[Architecture Diagram]